historic-trails/website/sites/la-cueva-historic-district.md

 %}

 The Romero hacienda served as a community center for the region.[^NPS-LCHD-5]  While few records exist, we do know that ranchers and travelers in the region would stop at the house to meet.
-The hacienda was attached to a mercantile store and a large stable where travelers could buy supplies and water their horses.[^NPS-LCHD-6] Trade took place at La Cueva, and the network of mercantile stores helped the Santa Fe Trail become a major avenue for the United States' aquisition of the American Southwest; the trail became a military supply route during the Wivil war, and the mercantile stores that flanked the trail provided these supplies.[^NPS-SFT-3] The exact mercantile that the Romero's sold are unknown, but items recorded being brought into Santa Fe could account for some of what could have been sold here: dry goods, hardware, clothing, guns, books, liquor, and groceries are just a few items that were sold along the trail. [^NPS-SFT-4]
+The hacienda was attached to a mercantile store and a large stable where travelers could buy supplies and water their horses.[^NPS-LCHD-6] Trade took place at La Cueva, and the network of mercantile stores helped the Santa Fe Trail become a major avenue for the United States' acuisition of the American Southwest; the trail became a military supply route during the Civil War, and the mercantile stores that flanked the trail provided these supplies.[^NPS-SFT-3] The exact mercantile that the Romero's sold are unknown, but items recorded being brought into Santa Fe could account for some of what could have been sold here: dry goods, hardware, clothing, guns, books, liquor, and groceries are just a few items that were sold along the trail. [^NPS-SFT-4]

-[^NPS-LCHD-5]: NPS La Cueva form p.4
+[^NPS-LCHD-5]: Purdy, 4

-[^NPS-LCHD-6]: NPS la Cueva Historic District form p.4
+[^NPS-LCHD-6]: Purdy, 4

-[^NPS-SFT-3]: NPS History of Santa Fe Trail sec.E p.44
+[^NPS-SFT-3]: Urbana Group, section E

-[^NPS-SFT-4]: NPS History of the Santa Fe Trail Sec E p.
-46
+[^NPS-SFT-4]: Urbana Group, section E

 ## A Mission Arrives
 {% include figure.html